Skip to main content

 • status: HTTP status code for this schema (default: 200)

-• safe: Whether to validate the response (default: true)
+• throwErrorOnValidationFail: Whether to validate the response and throw on mismatch (default: false)

 Controller-Level Middleware